kata198/ioschedset/README.md

 It requires at least 1 argument: the I/O scheduler name.

-You can get a list of available options eiter by running with \-\-help or \-\-list.
+You can get a list of available schedulers by running with \-\-list.

 For example:

 	[user@hostname ~]$ io-set-sched --list
 	mq-deadline kyber bfq none

-So in this instance, the system has "mq-deadline", "kyber", "bfq", and "none" (no-op) available.
+So in this instance, the system has "mq-deadline" (deadline), "kyber", "bfq", and "none" (no-op) available.

 *While querying the current I/O scheduler for block devices or available schedulers does not require root, actually changing the I/O scheduler used for a block device **does** require root.*

 *So io-set-sched will attempt to sudo as root before adjusting the I/O scheduler on block devices.*

-You can set the same I/O scheduler for all devices via:
+You can set the I/O scheduler for all devices by just providing the desired scheduler name as argument:

 	[user@hostname ~]$ io-set-sched kyber
 	Must be root to set IO Scheduler.
 Rerunning under sudo...